A Tutorial Review of Bayesian Optimization with Gaussian Processes to Accelerate Stationary Point Searches: Introduction

 The methods differ only in the optimization and acquisition phases.
 Minimization uses L-BFGS descent and implicit acquisition; the dimer uses CG rotation plus L-BFGS translation with trust-clipped acquisition; the NEB uses path relaxation with UCB acquisition from unevaluated images.

 The review is organized as follows.
 Section \ref{sec:pes} establishes the physical setting and the classical search algorithms.
 Section \ref{sec:gpr} develops the GPR framework, including molecular kernels and gradient observations.
 Section \ref{sec:bo-framework} formalizes the Bayesian surrogate loop that unifies the three applications.
 Section \ref{sec:gprdimer} presents GPR-accelerated minimum mode following (the GP-dimer), Section \ref{sec:gprneb} covers GPR-accelerated NEB, and Section \ref{sec:gprmin} treats GPR-accelerated minimization.
 Section \ref{sec:otgp} introduces the Optimal Transport GP (OT-GP) extensions that address scaling and stability.
-Section \ref{sec:examples} connects the mathematics to executable code and describes the analysis tooling.
+Section \ref{sec:examples} illustrates the methods on the Muller-Brown, LEPS, and PET-MAD systems, with reproducibility details and pointers to the executable code in the supporting information.